 Packing Guidelines and Tips for Travel After Covid-19

-How things have changed in just a few short months since covid-19 snatched the full attention of every single adult on the earth!
-As international travel gradually returns, everyone will need to update their packing list.
-While it's likely that even citizens from the most remote regions on the planet are aware of masking and hand-sanitizing procedures, what other rules should people be aware of before they begin moving through airports, and other hubs of public transportation?
-What are some of the less obviouis practices that all travelers can benefit from?
+How things have changed virtually everywhere in just a few short months since covid-19 snatched the full attention of every single adult on the earth!
+As international travel gradually returns, people are reviewing their packing list.
+While it's likely that even citizens from the most remote regions on the planet are aware of masking and hand-sanitizing procedures, what other practices should people be aware of before they begin moving through airports, and other hubs of public transportation?
+What are some of the less obviouis procedures that all travelers can benefit from?

 - One mask is not enough.
 Carry at least 3 masks as backups.
 Make sure you have one to wear and one to spare on you at all times.
 There may be moments when you take off your mask to wash your face or apply sunscreen, or a travel companion may need an extra.
 Wear a scarf which can serve as an acceptable temporary backup mask in a pinch.